-What does it really mean to become a polyglot, and what do we mean when we set that as our goal?
-Can there really be any simple formula to follow?
-Here's a second look at what it means and what it takes to master one (or many) languages...
+What does it mean to become a polyglot and what do we mean when we set that as our goal?
+Is there really a simple formula we can follow?
+Here's a second look at what it takes to master one (or many) languages.

 "Because learning a language is hard work the idea that a simple trick can transform our language abilities overnight is very appealing."
 What if learning a language is not hard work at all?
 What if ...it just takes time?
 In other words, what if you just can take a small step at once?

 "I choose a lazy person to do a hard job.
 Because a lazy person will find an easy way to do it."

 "When the solution is simple, God is answering."

 Now you're moving into the realms of philosphy - "What makes a langauge."

 The purpose of this article is really just to let people know that it's ok to only be bi-lingual - or even semi bi-lingual etc. Also, to stop people from paying money for a service that is... in my opinion - unscrupulous.

 I'm not sure where I stand on this issue.
 But I know few facts: Some people learn fast and won't make the same mistake as often as some.
 Some people have a "better ear" which is a huge advantage to blend in.

 The other thing I wanted to share is a personnal experience.
 When I started to learn English at school, the question "When can you call yourself bilingual?" arised.
 The term "fluent" and "bilingual" both seemed out of reach at the time as I had this idea that your second language should be as good as your mother tongue.
 20 years later, I now think that fluency is when you can say what ever you want to say (maybe not with the exact word you had in mind, and probably with some grammar mistakes in may case) and when you can understand others (even if you have to ask them to repeat it twice).